Free temporary Serbia phone number to receive SMS online (+381)

 When a VoIP or eSIM is actually fine

-There are two spots where those options make sense over a temporary line:
+There are two spots where those options make sense over a temporary number:

 You need to make calls too

-If you want to talk, not just receive a code, a VoIP line gives you voice that an online line does not.
+If you want to talk, not just receive a code, a VoIP number gives you voice that an online number does not.

 You are travelling in Serbia